Final report for YENC24-225

 Educational & Outreach Activities

 South Dakota Soil Health Coalition originally emailed six hundred and sixty eight third, fourth and fifth grade teachers describing the Soil Quilt Read Along project.
-Receiving twenty responses interested for the book readings.
+We received twenty responses interested in the book readings.
 Currently fifteen classroom reading are completed reaching four hundred twenty nine students far out reaching our goal of readings.

 Communication with the teachers is essential as well as flexibility due to unforeseen circumstances such as an unscheduled fire alarm practice and sick teacher which changed dates or times.
 Prior to the reading all teachers received the pre-survey for the students and a PowerPoint with the pages of the book to ensure all students participation.
 Another email for school protocols for visitors, including doors to enter and any special classroom needs a week before the reading.
 Appreciation goes along way with educators so always remember sending thank you to the classrooms and teachers.
 The day after the book reading a post reading survey link emailed and if needed a follow up email to ensure completion.